25prabhu10/notes/docs/Languages/Python/Python.md

 ver = statistics.variance(x)

 # import statistics as s
-# from statistics import *  # all without using statistics.
+# from statistics import *  # all without using statistics
 # from statistics import mean
 # from statistics import mean as m
 # from statistics import median